-Figure 2: Description of the IND-EA-CPA Game Figure 3: Description of the IND-CUST-CPA Game the associated game is represented in Figure 2.
-The basic operation of this game is the following: given a user's public key, an adversary chooses two messages and asks for a challenge ciphertext, which is the encryption of one of these messages under the user's public key; satisfaction of this security notion implies that the adversary should not be able to distinguish which message is encrypted (or more accurately, his advantage with respect to random guessing should be negligible), even if he knows the secret key of the escrow authority.
+4.5.1 Security against the EA: As usual, in most encryption schemes, it is necessary to provide a formal assurance of security, at least based on an indistinguishability notion (IND).
+Here we target IND against chosen-plaintext attacks (IND-CPA), although adapted to our proposed cryptosystem, in particular with respect to the EA.
+Apart from the usual characteristics of the IND-CPA game in PKE, we also allow the adversary to know the secret key of the EA, which is equivalent to consider the EA as the adversary.
+Informally, this means that the EA should not be able to distinguish messages based on their encryption.
+We named this security notion as IND-EA-CPA, and the associated game is represented in Fig. 2.
+The basic operation of this game is the following: given a user's public key, an adversary chooses two messages and asks for a challenge CT, which is the encryption of one of these messages under the user's public key; satisfaction of this security notion implies that the adversary should not be able to distinguish which message is encrypted (or more accurately, his advantage with respect to random guessing should be negligible), even if he knows the secret key of the EA.
 It can be seen that this security notion covers the second design goal (see Section 4.3).

-Although we use techniques from proxy re-encryption in our proposed cryptosystems, we stress that we are not targeting here a security notion suitable for PRE, since this is not a PRE scheme.
-In particular, it is only possible to "re-encrypt" to the escrow authority, not to any other regular user.
-For the same reason, and given that in this security model the adversary knows the secret key of the escrow authority, we cannot give him also the escrow shares (which are equivalent to re-encryption keys, in PRE terms), since this would make the game trivial (i.e., that is, the adversary could use the escrow shares to re-encrypt ciphertexts, and the secret key of the escrow authority to decrypt it).
+Although we use techniques from proxy re-encryption in our proposed cryptosystems, we stress that we are not targeting here a security notion suitable for proxy re-encryption (PRE), since this is not a PRE scheme.
+In particular, it is only possible to 're-encrypt' to the EA, not to any other regular user.
+For the same reason, and given that in this security model the adversary knows the secret key of the EA, we cannot give him also the escrow shares (which are equivalent to re-encryption keys, in PRE terms), since this would make the game trivial (i.e. the adversary could use the escrow shares to re-encrypt CTs, and the secret key of the EA to decrypt it).
 We also note that, since we are targeting a CPA model, there is no need to describe any oracle.

-4.5.2 Security against the custodians

-The other security notion we target is IND-CPA with respect to the custodians, which can be seen as symmetric to the first one.
+4.5.2 Security against the custodians: The other security notion we target is IND-CPA with respect to the custodians, which can be seen as symmetric to the first one.
 In particular, we allow the adversary to know all the escrow shares, which is equivalent to consider the custodians as the adversary.
-We named this security notion as IND-CUST-CPA, and the associated game is represented in Figure 3.
-Analogously to the previous game, we cannot provide the adversary with the secret key of the escrow authority, since this would make the game trivial.
+We named this security notion as IND-CUST-CPA, and the associated game is represented in Fig. 3.
+Analogously to the previous game, we cannot provide the adversary with the secret key of the EA, since this would make the game trivial.
 This security notion covers the third design goal (see Section 4.3).